Independence numbers of Johnson-type graphs: Introduction

 \section{Introduction}

-Generalized Johnson graphs are the graphs $J(n,k,t)$ defined as follows: the vertex set consists of vectors from the hypercube $\{0,1\}^n$ with exactly $k$ nonzeros, edges connect vertices with scalar product $t$ ($J(n,k,t)$ is nonempty if $k < n$ and $2k-n \leq t < k$).
-Generalized Kneser graphs $K(n,k,t)$ has the same vertex set but the edges connect vertices with scalar product at most $t$.
+We start with common definitions.
+Let $G = (V,E)$ be a graph.
 A subset $I$ of vertices of $G$ is \textit{independent} if no edge connects vertices of $I$.
-The \textit{independence number} of a graph $G$ is the maximal size of independent set in $G$; we denote it $\alpha (G)$.
+The \textit{independence number} of a graph $G$ is the maximal size of an independent set in $G$; we denote it by $\alpha (G)$.

+Generalized Johnson graphs are the graphs $J(n,k,t)$ defined as follows: the vertex set consists of vectors from the hypercube $\{0,1\}^n$ with exactly $k$ nonzero coordinates, edges connect vertices with scalar product $t$ (so $J(n,k,t)$ is nonempty if $k < n$ and $2k-n \leq t < k$).
+Generalized Kneser graphs $K(n,k,t)$ have the same vertex set but the edges connect vertices with scalar product at most $t$.